owntracks/booklet/docs/tech/program.md

 * Use the _publish now_ button in OwnTracks to fire a location update.
 The smart phone won't really _move_ much of course, but it'll allow you to test your program a bit.
 * Publish your own [OwnTracks-JSON](json.md) payload to the broker with _mosquitto_pub_ or similar.

-## Last words

-Consuming OwnTracks messages from your MQTT broker isn't particularly difficult, and people have built nice programs doing so.